raj208/Welfare-Voice-Agent/README.md

 [cite_start]The **Voice Welfare Agent** is a voice-first AI system designed to help users find and apply for government welfare schemes entirely through a native Indian language (Hindi)[cite: 3].

-[cite_start]Unlike simple chatbots, this system operates as an **autonomous agent** with a deterministic state machine[cite: 29]. [cite_start]It listens to user queries, manages conversation memory across turns, actively detects contradictions in user inputs, and utilizes external tools to retrieve schemes, check eligibility rules, and simulate application submissions[cite: 4, 5].
+Unlike simple chatbots, this system operates as an **autonomous agent** with a deterministic state machine.
+It listens to user queries, manages conversation memory across turns, actively detects contradictions in user inputs, and utilizes external tools to retrieve schemes, check eligibility rules, and simulate application submissions.

 ---